Table of contents

 What is IT documentation software?

-IT documentation software is designed to create, manage, and organize detailed information about an organization’s IT infrastructure, processes, and procedures.
+IT documentation software are tools for creating, managing, and storing detailed information about an organization’s IT infrastructure, processes, and procedures.

-Some IT documentation tools are standalone solutions made for one purpose, such as creating knowledge base articles.
+Some IT documentation tools are standalone solutions that only store information, for example in knowledge bases.
 Others are part of a comprehensive IT management tool capable of more than managing documents.

 The types of IT documentation software can be broadly divided into knowledge base, wiki, asset management, and unified IT documentation solutions.